qlcchain/qlcchain.github.io/docs/api/rpc/dod_settlement.md

 :::

-## DoDSettlement_getResourceReadyBlock
+## DoDSettlement_getUpdateProductInfoBlock

-Generate a block to notify the resouce can be used now.
+Generate a block to update product id and product status.

 - **Parameters**:

   - `privateFrom`: sender's ptm key, if this is a private transaction
   - `privateFor`: receiver's ptm key, if this is a private transaction
   - `privateGroupID`: ptm group key, if this is a private transaction
   - `address`: operator's qlc address
-  - `internalId`: internal id of this order
+  - `orderId`: order id of this order
-  - `productId`: array of product's id from sonata api
+  - `productInfo`: array of product info from sonata api
+    - `orderItemId`: order item id of this product
+    - `productId`: id of this product
+    - `active`: if product is active

 - **Returns**:
   - `block`: a block

 - **Example**: